The Lamplighter: Response

 The Lamplighter was Cummins's first novel and was an immediate best-seller, selling 20,000 copies in twenty days.
 The work sold 40,000 in eight weeks, and within five months it had sold 65,000.
 At the time it was second in sales only to Harriet Beecher Stowe's Uncle Tom's Cabin.
 It sold over 100,000 copies in Britain and was translated into multiple different languages.

 Nathaniel Hawthorne wrote of the novel in an 1855 letter to William Ticknor: "What is the mystery of these innumerable editions of the Lamplighter, and other books neither better nor worse?"
-In this same letter Hawthorne made his infamous remark, "America is now wholly given over to a d—d mob of scribbling women."
+In this same letter Hawthorne made his notorious remark, "America is now wholly given over to a d—d mob of scribbling women."
 (He had censored the word "damned.")
 His letter today is posited as the primary "claim to fame" of the novel.

 In 1950, James D. Hart (author of The Oxford Companion to American Literature) noted that The Lamplighter could provide insight into the American culture of its time:

 The character of Gerty MacDowell in James Joyce's Ulysses is based on the heroine of the novel, Gerty Flint, in a portion of Ulysses generally believed to be a parody of Cummins' writing style.
 The connection of Gerty with The Lamplighter has been recognised as long back as Stanley Sultan's book The Argument of Ulysses published in 1964.

 The Lamplighter was widely read for close to a century; for example, in 1915, the New York Public Library ordered 250 copies of a new edition.